Improve Website Accessibility Without Compromising Design

 Form Accessibility

-ARIA Labels & Roles
+ARIA Labels and Roles

 Multimedia: Captions and Transcripts